Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Localized Audio Visual DeepFake Dataset

 \subsection{Dataset Statistics}

-The dataset contains 136,304 videos, of which 36,431 are completely real, and 99,873 have fake segments, with 153 unique identities.
-We split the dataset into 3 identity-independent subsets for training (78,703 videos of 91 identities), validation (31,501 videos of 31 identities), and testing (26,100 videos of 31 identities).
-The summary of the dataset is shown in Figure~\ref{fig:data_distribution}.
-The total number of fake segments is 114,253, with duration in the range [0-1.6] seconds and an average length of 0.65 seconds, where 89.26\% of the segments are shorter than 1 second.
-The maximum video length is 20 seconds, and 69.61\% of the videos are shorter than 10 seconds.
-As for the modality modification types, the amount of the 4 types (\ie visual-modified, audio-modified, both-modified, real) is approximately equal.
-In most videos (62.72\%), there is 1 fake segment, and in some videos (10.55\%), there are 2.
+The dataset contains 136,304 videos of 153 unique identities, with 36,431 real videos and 99,873 videos containing fake segments.
+For benchmarking, we splitted the dataset into 3 identity-independent subsets: train (78,703 videos of 91 identities), validation (31,501 videos of 31 identities), and test (26,100 videos of 31 identities).
+Summary of main statistics of the dataset is presented in Figure~\ref{fig:data_distribution}.

+The dataset includes a total of 114,253 fake segments, with duration $(0,1.6]$ seconds and an average length of 0.65 seconds.
+Notably, 89.26\% of the fake segments are shorter than 1 second.
+The maximum length of the videos in the dataset is 20 seconds and 69.61\% of the videos are shorter than 10 seconds.
+In terms of modality modification, the distribution is balanced among the four types: visual-modified, audio-modified, both-modified and real.
+Additionally, the majority of the videos (62.72\%) contain only 1 fake segment, while a smaller proportion of videos (10.55\%) include 2 fake segments.